Shimizu-Technology/hafaloha_frontend/docs/image_optimization.md

 - Featured menu items
 - Above-the-fold content

-### Placeholder Strategy
+### Error Handling

-The application uses blur placeholders for a better user experience:

-- Hero images use blur placeholders
-- Menu items use blur placeholders
-- Other images load with standard loading
+The implementation includes robust error handling:

+- If an image fails to load via Imgix, it falls back to the original S3 URL
+- If both fail, it falls back to a local placeholder image (`/placeholder-food.png`)
+- Error events are logged to the console for debugging

 ## Troubleshooting

 ### Common Issues

-1. **Images not optimized**: Check browser network tab for requests to `/.netlify/images`
+1. **Images not optimized**: Check browser network tab for requests to the Imgix domain
 2. **CORS errors**: Verify S3 bucket CORS configuration
 3. **404 errors**: Ensure S3 objects have public read access
-4. **Low quality images**: Adjust quality parameter in image options
+4. **Low quality images**: Adjust quality parameter in Imgix options
+5. **Missing environment variable**: Ensure `VITE_IMGIX_DOMAIN` is set in both development and production

 ### Verification

-To verify the Netlify Image CDN is working:
+To verify the Imgix integration is working:

 1. Inspect image elements in the browser
-2. Look for `src` attributes starting with `/.netlify/images?url=...`
+2. Look for `src` attributes containing the Imgix domain (`shimizu-technology.imgix.net`)
 3. Check network requests for image format (WebP/AVIF in supported browsers)
+4. Verify that the response headers include Imgix-specific headers
-4. Compare image file sizes before and after optimization
+5. Compare image file sizes before and after optimization

 ## Local Development